nodejs/node/doc/api/fs.md

 * Returns: {boolean}

-Returns `true` if the `fs.DirectoryEntry` object describes a symbolic link.
+Returns `true` if the `fs.Dirent` object describes a symbolic link.

 ### dirent.name